Generic Name: tretinoin

 Unprotected exposure to sunlight, including sunlamps, should be minimized during the use of Atralin Gel.
 Patients who normally experience high levels of sun exposure, and those with inherent sensitivity to sun, should be warned to exercise caution.
 Use of sunscreen products of at least SPF 15 and protective clothing over treated areas is recommended when exposure cannot be avoided.

-Weather extremes, such as wind or cold, also may be irritating to patients under treatment with tretinoin.
+Weather extremes, such as wind or cold, also may be irritating to tretinoin-treated skin.

 Because clinical trials are conducted under prescribed conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Selected adverse reactions that occurred in at least 1% of subjects in the two studies combined, are shown in Table 1 (below).
+Selected adverse reactions that occurred in at least 1% of subjects in the two trials combined are shown in Table 1 (below).
 Most skin-related adverse reactions first appear during the first two weeks of treatment with Atralin Gel, and the incidence rate for skin-related reactions peaks around the second and third week of treatment.
 In some subjects the skin-related adverse reactions persists throughout the treatment period.

 (n = 674)